shivam-agarwal10/shivam-agarwal10/README.md

 ## Hi there 👋
-👩‍💻 Data Analyst @Ai Variant
+👩‍💻 Data Analyst @Ai Variant <br>
-🚀 IBM and Google Certified Data Analyst.
+🚀 IBM and Google Certified Data Analyst. <br>
-🎯 Passionate about converting data into insights and building frameworks for decision-making.
+🎯 Passionate about converting data into insights and building frameworks for decision-making. <br>
-👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.
+👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.<br>
-🌱 I’m currently learning Machine Learning and Python.
+🌱 I’m currently learning Machine Learning and Python.<br>
-⚡ Fun fact - I love to pay attention to details :)
+⚡ Fun fact - I love to pay attention to details :) <br>
 <!--
 **shivam-agarwal10/shivam-agarwal10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.